- Expert Meetings at Trade Fairs and Conferences

 - an introduction of methods, techniques and tools for management of shared water resources using the Integrated Watershed Management Approach

-- the institutional and legal framework for water resource development in the East African region will be analysed.
+- the institutional and legal framework for water resource development in the East African region were analysed.

-- restoration plans of micro-catchments in the Karamoja region will be consolidated;
+- restoration plans of micro-catchments in the Karamoja region were consolidated;

-- the German alumni network in East Africa will be further strengthened to contribute to the development of the region
+- the German alumni network in East Africa is further strengthened to contribute to the development of the region

-20 German Alumni out of the East African Region are invited and financed by DAAD representing the institutions in the region related to water affairs.
-They function as resource persons and facilitators for their respective institutions and disciplines.
-The regional oriented seminar focuses on participants of the following countries: Ethiopia, Kenya, Rwanda, Sudan, Tanzania, Uganda.
+20 German Alumni out of the East African Region were invited and financed by DAAD representing the institutions in the region related to water affairs.
+They functioned as resource persons and facilitators for their respective institutions and disciplines.
+The regional oriented seminar had participants of the following countries: Ethiopia, Kenya, Sudan, Tanzania, Uganda.

-Two lecturers of the CICD, Universität Siegen, and one lecturer from ITT Cologne are participating as organisers and resource persons.
+Two lecturers of the CICD, Universität Siegen, and one lecturer from ITT Cologne were participating as organisers and resource persons.